yadenis/DCO-Comment-Attachment/readme.txt

 With plugin settings you can:

 * Select an attachment image size from thumbnails available in your WordPress install.
+* Link thumbnail to full-size image.
 * Limit the maximum file upload size.
 * Make an attachment required.
 * Specify whether the attachment will be embedded or displayed as a link.
+* Enable/Disable autoembed links (like Youtube, Facebook, Twitter, etc.) in the comment text.
 * Attach an attachment to a commented post.
 * Restrict attachment file types.
-* Enable/Disable autoembed links (like Youtube, Facebook, Twitter, etc.) in the comment text.
+* Decide who will be able to upload attachments: all users or only logged users.

 You can also: